“You’re going to spend two weeks in Iceland!? What will you do there?” a colleague of mine asked.

-From there on, it’s off to Skaftafell. (+/- 1h30 drive) If you still have energy left, you can take a walk to yet another glacier tongue: Skaftafelljökull, where a marked trail and free brochure will explain you the geology of the place.
+From there on, it’s off to Skaftafell National Park (+/- 1h30 drive) If you still have energy left, you can take a walk to yet another glacier tongue: Skaftafelljökull, where a marked trail and free brochure will explain you the geology of the place.

-Day 6: the land of ice.
-Still in Skaftafell, take a walk up to the dramatic looking waterfall of Svartifoss.
+Still in Skaftafell National Park, take a walk up to the dramatic looking waterfall of Svartifoss.
 Drive to the famous Jökulsárlón glacier lagoon to see huge ice boulders rest on the black beach or in the lagoon and spend the night in Höfn.

 A 2h30 drive will take you to Myvatn, THE must see in the north.
 There’s plenty to see and do: lava formations, volcanoes, geothermal activity, … Don’t forget to have a soak in the Myvatn nature baths!

-Day 13: time for some history.
-On your way back to Reykjavik, stop at Borgarnes where the Settlement Centre tells you about Iceland’s fascinating history!
-Spend a last night in Reykjavik.
+Spend an extra day on the Snaefellsness peninsula.
+There is so much beauty to discover!
+Or on your way back to Reykjavik, stop at Borgarnes where the Settlement Centre tells you about Iceland’s fascinating history!

-Day 14: I know, it’s sad, you don’t want to leave, do you?
+I know, it’s sad, you don’t want to leave, do you?
 Two weeks gave me a great overview of all the variety Iceland has to offer, but there is one area I didn’t cover: the Westfjords.
-Seems like a good reason to come back to me!
+Seems like a good reason to come back!

 Have you visited the country of fire and ice?
 What places would you add to this two week itinerary for Iceland?